kareemalhwamdeh/CareerCompass-AI/docs/project-architecture.md

 ## Data Flow

-1. User submits resume or interview response via frontend
+1. User submits resume or interview response via client
-2. Frontend sends request to Express backend
+2. Client sends request to Express server
-3. Backend processes request and calls NLP API
+3. Server processes request and calls NLP API
 4. NLP processing analyzes the content and returns insights
-5. Backend formats the response and sends it back to frontend
+5. Server formats the response and sends it back to client
-6. Frontend displays results to the user
+6. Client displays results to the user

 ## Authentication Flow (Planned)

-1. User registers/logs in via frontend
+1. User registers/logs in via client
 2. Authentication service verifies credentials
 3. JWT token issued to authenticated users
 4. Token used for subsequent API requests